The end of the

 the past year, the writer Naomi Wolf scored a significant hit with

-her book
+her book The

-End of America
+End of America.

 On October 31, just days before our recent presidential

-elections,
+elections, The

-Independent
+Independent of

 London published a commentary by Wolf reiterating the book’s